kelvinst/silmarails/README.md

 ```
 <app/assets/stylesheets/application.css>
 # add the following lines to ignore the scaffolds file and import the needed
-# bootstrap
+# bootstrap (if you are not using foundation, of course)
  *= stub scaffolds
  *= require bootstrap

 <app/assets/javascripts/application.js>
-# add the following lines to import the needed bootstrap
+# add the following lines to import the needed bootstrap (if you are not using
+# foundation, of course)
 //= require bootstrap
 //= require magic_view